hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 ## 5. Refund Policy

 **Before (Legal):**
-> Refunds are subject to the terms of the original transaction and may be issued at the sole discretion of MNBARA following investigation of the dispute.
+> Refunds are subject to the terms of the original transaction and may be issued at the sole discretion of mnbarh following investigation of the dispute.
 Processing times may vary.

 **After (Plain Language):**

 **Refunds**

-- **Item never arrived?** — Full refund
+- **Item never arrived?** â€” Full refund
-- **Item not as described?** — Full or partial refund depending on the situation
+- **Item not as described?** â€” Full or partial refund depending on the situation
-- **Changed your mind?** — Depends on the seller's policy (check before buying)
+- **Changed your mind?** â€” Depends on the seller's policy (check before buying)
-- **How long?** — Usually 3-5 business days back to your original payment method
+- **How long?** â€” Usually 3-5 business days back to your original payment method

 If you're not sure, just ask.
 We'll explain your options.